► What is an International Driving Permit?

 ► Explained: how to apply for an IDP

 Britain is in the throes of an historic divorce from the EU - and disentangling ourselves from four decades of union is having lots of unforeseen side effects.
-One consequence for motorists is that British drivers are going to need an International Driving Permit if planning a trip abroad after a no-deal Brexit.
+One consequence for motorists is that British drivers may need an International Driving Permit if planning a trip abroad after a no-deal Brexit (a scenario that's becoming more and more likely).

 But what is an International Driving Permit (IDP)?
 Do you really need one?
 Which countries will require one?
 And how do you apply for an international driving licence?